-- Conflict of interest (COI) is a set of conditions where professional judgement concerning a primary interest such as participant’s welfare or the validity of research tends to be unduly influenced by a secondary interest, financial or non-financial (personal, academic or political).
+- Conflict of interest (COI) is a set of conditions where professional judgment concerning a primary interest such as participant’s welfare or the validity of research tends to be unduly influenced by a secondary interest, financial or non-financial (personal, academic, or political).

 - Research institutions must develop and implement policies and procedures to identify, mitigate conflicts of interest and educate their staff about such conflicts & Researchers must ensure that the documents submitted to the EC include disclosure of interests that may affect the research.

 - There is no single best way to collect data.
 Different collection techniques are needed for different types of research.
 Researchers should be sensitive to participants and use best practices for data collection